BlackHat Mystery Bookstore

 Knopf hardcover [10/88] out of print/used

-Mandarin's Jade
+Mandarin's Jade stories by Raymond Chandler

 "Mandarin's Jade & Other Stories"

-New Millenium ABR audio [2/2002] for $17.50
+New Millenium ABR audio [2/2002] 4 tapes - out of prodn/used

-Dove Audio UNABR [11/96] out of print/used
+Dove Audio UNABR [11/96] 4 tapes - out of prodn/used

-more Raymond Chandler on Page Two
+more on Raymond Chandler Page Two

 top of this pageback to BlackHat Mystery Bookstore homepage